Gastronomic Tour of China with Fuchsia Dunlop

 How do I secure my spot on this tour?

-For international bookings: Once you are ready to book, a USD$500 planning fee, per booking, is required to begin reserving your arrangements.
-This will go towards your trip costs and will be taken off your final balance amount.
+For international bookings: Once you are ready to book, a $500 USD per person planning fee is required to begin reserving your arrangements.
+This will go towards your total trip costs and will be taken off your final balance amount.

 Is this trip guaranteed to run?

-This trip will be scheduled to run once we receive bookings from six (6) passengers.
-Should the journey be cancelled due to lack of sign-ups or government restrictions, WildChina will fully refund any deposits or fees paid.
+We will need a minimum sign up of six travelers to run this trip (maximum sign up is ten).
+Should the journey be canceled due to lack of sign-ups or for any other reason, WildChina will fully refund any deposits or fees paid.